Ferlab-Ste-Justine/ferlab-svclustering/README.md

 By default, only the variants with a FILTER column value of `PASS` are considered; others are ignored.
 You can disable this behavior by setting the `include_only_pass_variants` parameter to `false`.

+This filtering step will be performed at the beginning of the workflow.
+To minimize overhead from creating/destroying resources for each process execution (e.g., creating a pod for the Kubernetes executor), we batch files within a single process execution.
+By default, each filter process handles 10 files (or fewer if fewer than 10 files remain).
+To adjust the number of files handled per filter process, you can use the `filter_batch_size`.
+Note that files within a process are handled sequentially.

 ## Credits

 ferlab/svclustering was originally written by David Morais.